 The most cited Bible passage for the account of Jesus descending to hell before His resurrection is 1 Peter 3:18-20.

 “For Christ also died for sins once for all, the just for the unjust, in order that He might bring us to God, having been put to death in the flesh, but made alive in the spirit; in which also He went and made proclamation to the spirits now in prison, who once were disobedient, when the patience of God kept waiting in the days of Noah, during the construction of the ark, in which a few, that is, eight persons, were brought safely through the water.”

-Garrett Kell addressed this in his video, Did Jesus Descend into Hell Before he Was Resurrected?
+Garrett Kell provides a Protestant understanding of this issue in his video, Did Jesus Descend into Hell Before he Was Resurrected?